 Instructions

-- Using a serrated bread knife, cut the bread and cornbread into cubes, about ½" to ¾" cubed pieces, and lay them on a baking sheet in a single layer.
+- Using a serrated bread knife, cut the bread and cornbread into roughly 1/2" to 3/4" cubed pieces and lay them on a baking sheet in a single layer.

 - Put the dry cubed bread and cornbread into a large bowl and pour the chicken broth and celery mixture over the top of the bread.
-Gently fold the ingredients together.
-The stuffing should be moist but there should be no standing liquid.
+Gently fold the ingredients together—it should be moist but there should be no standing liquid.
 If it seems dry, add up to 2 more cups of chicken broth.

 - Bake in a preheated oven for 45-60 minutes, stirring gently every 15-20 minutes.
 The top should be lightly golden brown.